 12:30pm until 6:00pm

-Admission: $10.00 per person with children ages 10 and younger admitted at no charge.
+Admission: $10.00 per person.
+Children 10 years and younger are admitted for free.

 The Raising Cane’s River Center will once again magically transform the arena into a “Winter Wonderland” just in time for you to create your holiday memories.
-The Raising Cane’s River Center presents Ice Skating on the River, a holiday tradition, which will kick off the ice skating season on Friday, December 16, 2017, with an Opening Night session sponsored by WAFB.
-For one night only, the Coca-Cola Santa Truck will be at the Baton Rouge River Center, spreading the joy of the season.
-If you’d like the opportunity to spread the joy of the season, the Raising Cane’s River Center will be accepting unwrapped gifts, during opening weekend, for the National Guard’s Christmas Angel program, benefiting local families in need.
-Party Packages and Group Rates available!
-Call 225-389-3030.
+Ice Skating on the River sponsored by Cirque du Soleil CRYSTAL is an annual holiday tradition, which will kick off the ice skating season on Friday, December 21, 2018.
+The Coca-Cola Santa Truck will be at the Raising Cane’s River Center, spreading the joy of the season exclusively for the opening session.

 Two popular events intertwine for a special holiday Far-Out First Friday combined with the annual Festival of Light’s activities – all rolled into one exciting night!
 Join an evening under downtown’s historic oaks to commemorate Baton Rouge’s oldest holiday tradition.
 Transforming the winter sky into a wonderland, the Mayor will light North Boulevard with half a million sparkling lights.
 Experience the magic beneath the 35-foot Christmas tree in Town Square.
 Bethlehem Village with a real-life village set in Biblical times where children can craft ornaments and decorations, plus a magical train ride on the Mansion Express at the Old Governor’s Mansion.
 Visit Santa’s Gift Shoppe and listen to holiday music during an evening of visual, culinary, and performing arts.